Hastings Academy

-The Hastings Academy, formerly known as Hillcrest, is a secondary school in Hastings, East Sussex, England.
+The Mulberry Academy Hastings, formerly known as The Hastings Academy, is a secondary school in Hastings, East Sussex, England.
 The Hastings Academy opened on 1 September 2011 moving into a new building during February 2013.
 The school has around 900 students and over 100 staff.
 It is run by the University of Brighton Academies Trust.

 History

 Hastings A School was completed in 1953, where it opened as a girls secondary school.
 At around this time the school campus was made up of B-Block and the sports fields.

 With the merger of the boys secondary school located in Priory Road with Hastings Grammar School in 1978, (next to Castledown School), Hillcrest accepted both male and female students.
 Arthur Trevor Kimber who had been head at Hastings Secondary School for Boys became the new head teacher of Hillcrest and many of his staff team from the boys' school transferred across with him.

 In 2007 the school closed its 6th Form.
 September 2013 saw the closing of Hillcrest School and the opening of The Hastings Academy.